“A homely, 16th-century seaside villa on a tiny car-free island, an hour's ferry ride from the walled city of Dubrovnik”

-Blue and Lilac are ideal for larger families as they have a separate bedroom with 2 single beds for children.
+Blue and Lilac are ideal for larger families as they have a separate bedroom with 2 single beds for children - be aware that there is no air conditioning unit in these smaller bedrooms.
 Green has an additional sofabed which would suit a couple with a child.
 All rooms can fit a babycot.

 Baby cots available on request.

 Remember baby and child equipment may be limited or need pre-booking